ballesterosbr/consensys_devprogram_project/README.md

 Ethereum bridge try to connect to http://localhost:8545

-At this point, go to /contracts/ and open the file XXXX.sol.
+At this point, go to `/consensys_devprogram_project/contracts` and open the file `OraclizePrice.sol`.

 **Replace the existing `OAR = OraclizeAddrResolverI(0x6f485C8BF6fc43eA21...)` with the one you wrote down before**

-Open a new terminal.
+Open a new terminal and in the path of the project.

 ```
 $ truffle migrate --reset //This will rebuild if you have an existing build
 ```
+Be sure that the account has at least 15 ethers (used for Oraclize).

 If the migration is successful.